-- (a) the financial report of Rewardle Holdings Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- the financial report of Rewardle Holdings Limited is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the consolidated entity's financial position as at 30 June 2016 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1

-Emphasis of matter
+Emphasis of Matter

-Without modifying our opinion, we draw attention to Note 1 in the financial report, which indicates the ability of the consolidated entity to continue as a going concern is dependent upon future successful capital raising activities.
-This condition, along with other matters as set out in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Without modifying our opinion, we draw attention to Note 1(b) in the financial report, which details the director's assumptions in preparing the financial report on a going concern basis.
+If these assumptions do not eventuate it may cast doubt about the Group's ability to continue as a going concern and therefore the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.